I Live Here – A community-driven campaign

-A temporary information centre for visitors about the neighbourhood and especially about living in the Red Light District has been opened at Oudezijds Voorburgwal 136, to lend extra weight to the “I Live Here” message from local residents.
-On the first floor there is a space where local residents can host activities for free.
+A temporary information centre for visitors about the neighbourhood and especially about living in the Red Light District has been opened at Oudekerksplein 30, to lend extra weight to the “I Live Here” message from local residents.
+This location is a space where local residents can host activities for free.
 Just like the “I Live Here” message, this information and community centre is of, by and for local residents.
 It exists thanks to the efforts of the neighbourhood and for the time being is hosted by 1012 Inc.

 Coordination with other measures